oseanfro/automaid/README.md

 # automaid

-This program convert raw data transmitted by Mermaid instruments to classify datas, correct clock drifts, interpolate float position and then generate seismic SAC files, plot seismic events and dives and generate KML files.
+This program converts raw data transmitted by Mermaid instruments to classify datas, correct clock drifts, interpolate float position and then generates seismic SAC files, plots seismic events and dives and generates KML files.

 ### 1. INSTALLATION